eshaz/codec-parser/README.md

 * `samples`: Audio samples contained within this frame.
 * `duration`: Audio duration in milliseconds contained within this frame.
 * `frameNumber`: Total count of frames output by `CodecParser` starting at 0.
-* `totalBytesOut`: Total bytes output by `CodecParer` starting at the beginning of this frame.
+* `totalBytesOut`: Total bytes output by `CodecParer` not including this frame.
-* `totalSamples`: Total audio samples output by `CodecParer` starting at the beginning of this frame.
+* `totalSamples`: Total audio samples output by `CodecParer` not including this frame.
-* `totalDuration`: Total audio duration in milliseconds output by `CodecParer` starting at the beginning of this frame.
+* `totalDuration`: Total audio duration in milliseconds output by `CodecParer` not including this frame.

 #### Example
 ```